Frequently Asked ELECTION Questions

 Where can I find a sample ballot?
 You can find a sample ballot at Michigan.gov/Vote.

 When will we learn election results?
-General election results may delayed for multiple days due to an anticipated historic voter turnout across the state.
+November 2020 General election results were delayed for multiple days due to historic voter turnout across the state.
 While we aim to share results in a timely fashion, counting ballots takes a considerable amount of time.
-We suggest you visit Kent County’s election website, accesskent.com/departments/elections/results, for the most accurate up-to-date information.
+For all elections, we suggest you visit Kent County’s election website, accesskent.com/departments/elections/results, for the most accurate up-to-date information.

 Do I have to vote for every office listed on the ballot?
 No. You don’t need to vote the entire ballot for it to be counted.
 You can choose the races or ballot questions for which you want to vote.